EgoEnv: Human-centric environment representations from egocentric video: Videos illustrating our approach

+We include our supplementary video on our project page \url{https://vision.cs.utexas.edu/projects/ego-env/}.
+The video illustrates the local state prediction task (\refsec{sec:pretraining}), downstream video tasks (\refsec{sec:downstream}) and our main results.

 In the first part of the video, we demonstrate the local state prediction task from \refsec{sec:pretraining} of the main paper.
 The video shows the first-person view of the camera-wearer (left panel).
 The right panel shows the top-down view of the environment with the agent trajectory (blue gradient) and nearby objects (colored squares).
 Note that models only see the egocentric view --- the top-down map is for illustration only.
-Given a simulated video walkthrough and a query time-stamp, the model must predict the direction of each object near it.
+Given a simulated video walkthrough and a query time-stamp, the model must predict the direction and rough distance of each object near it.
 Correct, missing and false positive predictions are shown for each direction (left panel).
 Correct predictions on the top-down map are highlighted in cyan.

-In the second part of the video, we show examples of the two downstream video tasks from \refsec{sec:downstream} of the main paper, on both the Matterport3D and HouseTours datasets.
-In the \SC{Room prediction} examples, the model must predict which room the camera-wearer is in from a short clip.
+In the second part of the video, we show examples of the two downstream video tasks from \refsec{sec:downstream} of the main paper, on MP3D, HouseTours and Ego4D.
+In the \SC{RoomPred} examples, the model must predict which room the camera-wearer is in from a short clip.
 As mentioned in \refsec{sec:results_room_pred}, the clips show quick motions and often contain ambiguous views making it hard to predict room labels directly using traditional scene recognition methods.
-For example, the ``staircase'' is not visible as the person descends it (HouseTours, bottom right video).
-In the \SC{Episodic memory} examples, the model must predict the moment in time that answers a particular environment-centric query.
+For example, the ``staircase'' is not visible as the person descends it (Ego4D, bottom right video).
+In the \SC{NLQ} examples, the model must predict the moment in time that answers a particular environment-centric query.
 The video examples show how this requires reasoning about the camera-wearer's surroundings.
-For example, in the second last clip (``when did I visit the sink in the bathroom?'') the sink is only seen briefly in the video but the response requires the window of time that the camera-wearer was physically near it (within arms reach) regardless of visibility.
+For example, in the HouseTours clip (``when did I visit the sink in the bathroom?'') the sink is only seen briefly in the video but the response requires the window of time that the camera-wearer was physically near it (within arms reach) regardless of visibility.
+In the Ego4D clip (``Did I leave the drawer open''), the model must know where the drawer is relative to the camera-wearer and link their actions to this physical location in order to respond.